shanemcw/homebridge-amazondash-MAC/README.md

 ## Installation

-1. Install airodump-ng
-1. Set up a network interface in monitor mode
+1. Set up a network interface to persist in monitor mode
+2. Install airodump-ng
+3. Run airodump-ng standalone to test usage and visibility of Dash activity
-1. Install this plugin using: `npm install -g homebridge-amazondash-mac`
+4. Install this plugin using: `npm install -g homebridge-amazondash-mac`
-1. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
+5. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
-1. Run Homebridge with elevated privileges
+6. Run Homebridge with elevated privileges
-1. Use `debug` levels during installation experimentation
+7. Use `debug` levels during installation experimentation

 ## Example config.json